Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

 QUININE SUFATE (& Hydrochloride):

-Quinine Sulfate causes pH elevation in intracellular organelles of parasites, this is thought to disrupt the intracellular transport of membrane components and macromolecules, and phospholipase activity leading to cellular failure of these parasites.
+Quinine Sulfate which is a human anti malarial drug, works by causing a pH elevation in intracellular organelles of parasites, this is thought to disrupt the intracellular transport of membrane components and macromolecules, and phospholipase activity leading to cellular failure of these parasites.

 USE: Quinine Sulfate is useful for resistant strains of Ich (especially on scale less fish), as well as Protozoan caused sliminess of the skin and Rams disease (whirling disease).